c-vandenberg/lammps-tutorials/README.md

    * The `<absolute_configuration_to_lammps/build/lmp> -in <input_file>.lammps` command to run LAMMPS via the `lmp` binary

 ### Configuring CLion Debugger with LAMMPS
-The ability to trigger breakpoints in a codebase is an invaluable tool for debugging any errors you encounter when running an input script, and also getting more familiar with the codebase of the software you are using.
+The ability to trigger breakpoints in a codebase is an invaluable tool for debugging any errors you encounter when running an input script.
+It also helps you get more familiar with the codebase of the software you are using.
 I will be describing how to do this in CLion, a cross-platform IDE for C and C++ with support for Python & assembly.
 Unfortunately, CLion does not have a free version.
 But this general approach can be applied to other IDEs with support for CMake.

 Note this requires building LAMMPS via the `cmake` build procedure (the `make` procedure may work, though I have no tested it)